On this page:

 Each park has its own rules, which cover things such as noise, parking, visitors and pets.

 Parks can have a mix of different dwelling types and rental arrangements.
 For example, some caravan parks and holiday parks also contain sites for movable dwellings.

 Residential parks are often marketed to people over 55 as an affordable housing option.
 They sometimes seem similar to retirement villages, but there are important differences.
 For more information, view our What is a retirement village? page.

 To learn more about residential parks, view our Movable dwelling guide.

 Read your site agreement carefully - this is the rental agreement for the land where your home will be located.
-For key information to help you understand this agreement and your rights, download our Checklist: signing a site agreement (Word, 144KB).
+For key information to help you understand this agreement and your rights, use our Checklist: signing a site agreement.